-Nikos Papavaramidis was a leading first generation Pontic lyra player and singer.
+Nikos Papavaramidis was a prominent first generation Pontic lyra player and singer.
 He was born in Argyroupoli (Tr: Gumushane) in Pontus in 1907 but was raised in Trapezunta (Tr: Trabzon).
-He learnt to play the Pontic lyra (kemenche) at the age of 10-12.
+He learnt to play the Pontic lyra (kemenche) at the age of 10.
 Following the exchange of populations between Greece and Turkey in 1923, he settled in Piraeus, Greece where he continued to play the instrument.

 Legend has it that Papavramidis was so obsessed with the lyra that he refused to attend school.
 When his teacher learnt of his commitment to the instrument, he laughingly told him: "Words are fantasies; son, play the lyra" (Τα γράμματα φαντάγματα, υιέ μ’ την λύραν παίξον).